About this Install Guide

 Use an editor to modify the file ~/.gemini/settings.json to add an MCP object.

-You may have other objects already in the file so make sure to use a , at the end of each object that is not the last one.
-For example, the code below shows both the security and the mcpServers objects.
+Make sure to use a , at the end of each object that is not the last one.
+For example, the following code shows both the security and the mcpServers objects:

 {